Lentinus crinitus: Habitat and distribution

-Lentinus crinitus is a white rot fungus so it is saprotrophic and is able to break down lignin and cellulose and use it for energy.
+Lentinus crinitus is a white rot fungus; it is saprotrophic and is able to break down lignin and cellulose and use it for energy.
 It can be found on decaying logs in open areas, in tropical forest and in mixed oak-dominated forest.
 Known hosts of L. crinitus include dead wood from Nerium oleander, Hevea spp., Hippomane spp., Quercus spp., Barringtonia spp., Nyssa spp., Salix spp., Rhizophora mangle.

 Lentinus crinitus is distributed across 27 countries.
 In South America, it can be found in Brazil, Colombia, Peru, Ecuador, Venezuela, French Guiana, Guyana, and Argentina.
 In North America, it occurs in the United States and Mexico.
 Its range in Central America includes the Dominican Republic, Belize, Costa Rica, Bahamas, Jamaica, Cuba, Haiti, Martinique, Guatemala, Panama, Honduras, Nicaragua, Trinidad and Tobago, and the Cayman Islands.
 It is also found in Africa, specifically in the Congo and Ethiopia, as well as in Asia, in the Philippines.
 They are typically found at an altitude of 50–2800 m above sea level, though there have been many observations of this species from Florida.

 It is most often found in April to July in the Northern Hemisphere, and from September to December in the Southern Hemisphere.
 This means that this fungi is best suited to warmer and wetter climates so it is found in the summer months during the rainy season.